iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> Wuuzz<br> :date: __2021-07-17 15:58:04__

+> Very slow on updating the tracking side of things.<br> :date: __2021-07-14 09:57:35__

+> Fix error when looking at send history.
+Every item shows message 'Sorry, an error occurred while processing your request'<br> :date: __2021-07-13 12:05:06__

+> The proof of postage section is no longer working.
+I get an error when accessing it.
+Please fix as soon as possible as I need to supply proof to a customer.<br> :date: __2021-07-12 22:49:04__

+> It was good but now I cant even open the app now, checked if it needs to be updated but all updated and still nothing<br> :date: __2021-07-12 17:26:03__

 > Already had a Royal Mail account from having bought stamps some years back and so it was fairly easy installing and setting up. setting up a redelivery was fairly easy and a tracking number in a text message opens seamlessly in the app.
 Great thus far.<br> :date: __2021-07-11 10:27:47__